SungwooPark/pd9_PSP_PatrickT_SungwooP_PratishG/README.md

 - Ensure learning of input!

 <h4>Behind the Scenes</h4>
-- <b>Flash Card App</b> uses an ArrayList of LinkedLists.
-Each time a word is entered, a new LinkedList is created.
+- <b>Flash Card App</b> uses an arraylist of card objects.
+A card object represents a single flash card, and new card is added to the arraylist when user enters a new word.
-- The LinkedList will contain attributes associated with the word, such as the definition.
+- A random queue is used to randomly choose a word and test a user.
-- A random LinkedList (word, definition, etc.) from the ArrayList will be chosen when the user clicks a button.
+- When user clicks a testing button, a random queue with words that a user previously inputted is iniatialized.
-- If the user gets the item correct, great!
+- When a user gets a word correct, instance of that word is removed from random queue, thus decreasing the frequency of that word being chosen again.
-- If the user gets it incorrect, a copy of the LinkedList will be added to the ArrayList, increasing that term's frequency in the ArrayList.
+- When a user gets a word incorrectly, opposite happens.
+Instead of removing a word, another instance of that word is created and added to the random queue.